alsace-research/era5_pipeline/README.md

 ## About The Project

-Here you'll find an common Earth Observation (EO) industry workflow to pull Satellite derived atmospheric data from netCDF4 format to Uber H3 format in parquet.
+Here you'll find an common Earth Observation (EO) industry workflow to pull satellite derived atmospheric data from netCDF4 format to Uber H3 format in parquet.

 Here's the utility of H3:
 * **H3** offers an convenient spatial index to better combine data of multiple spatial formats into a single format.
 * **H3** provides an simple way to store geospatial data without the storage overhead.
+* **H3** stores an int hash (h3_index) instead of expensive geometries (Point, Line, Polygons).
+It is quite effificient at storing geospatial data.

 I appreciate your attention and getting an opportunity to share my thought process for tackling the above process.